Mihir-Achyuta/DSAPlayground/README.md

 # Trie Challenge

-- This is the take home challenge for Slingshot's Fellowship Program
+- This is the take home challenge for Slingshot's Fellowship Program(I got accepted :) )

 # Table of Contents